n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/cross_site_scripting_xss.md

 When a user views this comment, their browser will execute the request.
 If the website happened to be `www.vulnsite.com`, the browser will execute the request `https://vulnsite.com/settings?new_password=gotcha`.
 At any time, the attacker can brute force potential user names with the password `gotcha` and compromise their account.

-### Example Blind XSS
+### Example-Blind
-An attacker submits a stored XSS payload in a contact request or help desk ticket that is later ran by a user working for the company.
+An attacker submits a stored XSS payload in a contact request or helpdesk ticket that is later ran by a user working for the company.
 In this context, the attacker may be able to acquire privileged credentials only accessible to internal members of the organization managing the application.
 Consider the attack pattern as similar to an [example Stored XSS](#Example%20Stored%20XSS)